ftes/dcon-elixir/index.md

 ### The Building Blocks for Robustness
-- what primitives must the runtime provide to enable this?
+What primitives must the runtime provide to enable this?
-- ...

 ### The Building Blocks for Robustness